metagov/daostar/DAOIPs/daoip-5.md

-                    "discussionsTo": "<OPTIONAL: A URI pointing to a fixed channel, e.g., a forum discussion thread or messaging chat, where the granter(s), grantee(s), and other stakeholders can discuss the grant.>", "licenseURI": "<OPTIONAL: A URI pointing to the project's open-source license or relevant licensing details>", "isInactive": "<OPTIONAL: A Boolean value to indicate if the project is inactive>", "submissionCompleteRate": "<OPTIONAL: A Numeric value between 0-100 to indicate the percentage of application completion>", "socials": [
+                    "discussionsTo": "<OPTIONAL: A URI pointing to a fixed channel, e.g., a forum discussion thread or messaging chat, where the granter(s), grantee(s), and other stakeholders can discuss the grant.>", "licenseURI": "<OPTIONAL: A URI pointing to the project's open-source license or relevant licensing details>", "isInactive": "<OPTIONAL: A Boolean value to indicate if the project is inactive>", "applicationCompletionRate": "<OPTIONAL: A numerical percentage value indicating the completion status of the grant application>", "socials": [
                         {
                             "platform": "<Enum value: Twitter | Discord | Telegram | LinkedIn | GitHub | Farcaster | Lens>",
                             "url": "<The URI of the project's profile on the specified platform>" }
                     ],
-                    "applicationCompletionRate": "<OPTIONAL: A percentage value indicating the completion status of the grant application>", "fundsAsked": [
+                    "fundsAsked": [
                         {
                             "amount": "<The amount of funding asked>",